CMU-Perceptual-Computing-Lab/openpose/doc/installation_cmake.md

 ### OpenPose Configuration
-Note: If you prefer to use CMake though the command line, see [Cmake Command Line Build](#cmake-command-line-build).
+Note: If you prefer to use CMake through the command line, see [Cmake Command Line Build](#cmake-command-line-build).

 1. Install CMake GUI.
     1. Ubuntu: run `sudo apt-get install cmake-qt-gui`.